 You have several things you can do to improve hypertension before needing medication.
 Generally, advisors most commonly mention increased physical activity, weight loss, and a low sodium, low fat diet.
-The least mentioned is a high potassium diet.
-But there are a great many medical studies on high potassium foods and hypertension.
+They rarely, if ever, mention a high potassium diet.
+But researchers have done a great many medical studies on high potassium foods and hypertension.
 The best known studies involve the Mediterranean diet and the DASH diet, both of which have higher amounts of potassium in their meals than the usual Western diet.

 You can find a nice contemporary summary of the role of dietary therapy of hypertension at N Engl J Med 2010; 362:2102-2112.

 Originally, the studies on the DASH diet looked at hypertensives having one of three diets – a normal American diet, a diet with lots of fruits and vegetables, and one with fruits and vegetables as well as low fat dairy and low saturated and total fat.
 The diets kept sodium intake and body weight unchanged.
 After 8 weeks, the fruit and vegetable rich diet showed lower systolic blood pressure by 7.2 mm Hg and diastolic by 2.8.
 And the one with dairy and reduced fat showed a lowering of systolic pressure by 11.4 and diastolic by 5.5.

-A second DASH study looked at lower salt intake.
-They were on a regular American diet or the DASH diet that included dairy and low fat.
+Later, a second DASH study looked at lower salt intake.
+In this case, the participants were on a regular American diet, or the DASH diet that included dairy and low fat.
 The study divided participants into diets that were also either high, medium or low in sodium (3.5, 2.3, or 1.2 gm per day) for a month.
-The lower the sodium intake was, the lower the blood pressure was.
-Systolic pressure was lowered by 1.6 mm Hg for the 2.3 gm per day, and an additional 5.1 mm Hg for the 1.2 gm per day.
-Overall the systolic blood pressure was lowered from 143 on the typical American diet to 128 on the lowest sodium DASH diet.
+As a result, the lower the sodium intake was, the lower the blood pressure was.
+The reduced sodium diet lowered systolic pressure by 1.6 mm Hg for the 2.3 gm per day, and an additional 5.1 mm Hg for the 1.2 gm per day.
+Overall the systolic blood pressure dropped from 143 on the typical American diet to 128 on the lowest sodium DASH diet.